Pierre Pigneau de Béhaine: Death

 Heavy fighting raged in Qui Nhơn for control of the fortress until it was captured in 1799.
 Pigneau died there of dysentery on 9 October in the same year, after serving his final years as an advisor and de facto foreign minister to Nguyễn Ánh.
 He was buried at Saigon with full military honours.
 Nguyễn Ánh's funeral oration described him as "the most illustrious foreigner ever to appear at the court of Cochinchina."
 He was buried on 16 December 1799 in the presence of the crown prince, all mandarins of the court, the royal bodyguard of 12,000 men and 40,000 mourners.

 Pigneau de Behaine was the object of several funeral orations on behalf of emperor Gia Long and his son Prince Cảnh.
 In a funeral oration dated 8 December 1799, Gia Long praised Pigneau de Behaine's involvement in the defense of the country, as well as their personal friendship:

 Pigneau de Behaine was granted the position Thái tử Thái phó (太子太傅, "Crown Prince's Tutor") and the noble title Bi Nhu Quận công (悲柔郡公, lit. "provincial duke Bi Nhu") posthumously.
 He also received the posthumous name Trung Ý (忠懿 lit. "loyalty and kindness") from Gia Long.

 Only a few of Pigneau's men stayed for more than two or three year, disappointed in the lack of a quick fortune.
 Pigneau himself had wanted a Catholic as ruler of Vietnam.
 His ambition never materialised with the failure to convert Canh, who predeceased his father Nguyễn Ánh by twenty years in any case.

 Pigneau often compromised his religious principles when they came into conflict with political and diplomatic imperatives.
 He had initially taught Canh to refuse to engage in ancestor worship, something that greatly shocked and angered Nguyễn Ánh.
 He later changed his mind on the papal ban and proposed to consider ancestor worship as a civil ceremony, a simple manifestation of respect for the dead.
 He cited the apostles as being tolerant of local customs as his justification.

+In 1901, the French unveiled a statue of Pigneau de Béhaine and Prince Canh in front of the Saigon cathedral.
+A manifestation of French colonial rule, the statue highlighted the long historical connection between France and the Vietnamese people.

 In 1983, the tomb of Pigneau de Behaine was dismantled by the Vietnamese government, and the area was replaced by a park.
 His remains were cremated and sent to France where they are now housed in the Paris Foreign Missions Society.